memtest86plus/memtest86plus/README.md

 **NOTE**: Some UEFI BIOSs only support USB legacy keyboard emulation when you enable the Compatibility System Module (CSM) in the BIOS setup.
 Others only support it when actually booting in legacy mode.

+Many USB devices don't fully conform to the USB specification.
+If the USB keyboard probe hangs or fails to detect your keyboard, try the various workarounds provided by the "usbinit" boot option.

 **NOTE**: Memtest86+'s USB device drivers are work in progress.
 Not all USB devices are supported yet, and there may be problems on some hardware.